SamLG/p4/readme.md

 <http://greenthumb.samgrise.me/>

 ## Description
 A site that allows you to create and manage gardens.
 In those gardens you can also create and manage plants and a wishlist.
 You are able to create a garden plan with an image and drawing locations for plants, then you can choose plants for those locations.
-The site uses Laravel framework, forms, and jcanvas.
+The site uses Laravel framework, bootstrap, forms, jQuery, and jcanvas.

 ## Demo
 <#>